 Bringing order to the chaos of seafood traceability

-We are looking forward to meeting you all on Feb 11-12 in the conference room Rangsit 1 at the Centara Grand Central Plaza Ladprao Bangkok Hotel (Bangkok, Thailand).
+Please find us on Feb 11-12 in the conference room Rangsit 1 at the Centara Grand Central Plaza Ladprao Bangkok Hotel (Bangkok, Thailand).

 Directions: After entering the lobby, take a left and continue past the ballroom until you reach a staircase.
 Take the staircase down a level.
 Rangsit 1 is on the left, just past the reception area.